 From this section you will need to pick the Timing Locations that you have created to collect these reads.

 This is where you will enter the Approximate and Actual Gun Start Times for each Event that you have set up.

 The Approximate Start Time is filled in with the information from online registration, while the Actual Start Time is the value used for calculating Finish Times.

 This can be set manually here, by a trigger read on your hardware, or if you'd prefer from the RaceDay Scoring Dashboard manually:

-Continue on adding all of the Scored Events you need using the Add Scored Event button:
+Continue on adding all of the Scored Events you need using the Manually Add a Single Scored Event button:

 If you need to delete a Scored Event that you have added, simply click the "X" in the top right corner: